 You can use HAProxy to set up an HTTP proxy in front of the DC/OS Admin Router.
 For example, this can be useful if you want to present a custom server certificate to user agents connecting to the cluster via HTTPS.
 DC/OS does not currently support adding your own certificates directly into Admin Router.

-The HTTP Proxy must perform on-the-fly HTTP request and response header modification because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.
+The HTTP Proxy must perform on-the-fly HTTP request and response header modification, because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.

-These instructions provide a tested HAProxy configuration example that handles the named request/response rewriting.
+The following instructions provide a tested HAProxy configuration example that handles the named request/response rewriting.
 This example ensures that the communication between HAProxy and DC/OS Admin Router is TLS-encrypted.

 Install HAProxy 1.6.9.